19 incredible photos taken from space in

 Comet 2I/Borisov, captured here by the Hubble Telescope, is the second interstellar object detected in the solar system.
 Following its closest approach to the Sun on , the comet will be at its brightest in the southern sky in and .
 In collaboration with astronomers at the University of British Columbia and the National Research Council Canada, Canada's NEOSSat space telescope has been routinely observing Borisov since October.

 Taking a spin on Canadarm2

-On , European Space Agency astronaut Luca Parmitano conducted repairs outside the International Space Station, while attached to the end of Canadarm2.
+On , European Space Agency astronaut Luca Parmitano conducted repairs outside the ISS, while attached to the end of Canadarm2.
 He and NASA astronaut Drew Morgan repaired the Station's cosmic particle detector.

 Majestic spiral galaxy